 Yellowstone Lake is the largest high altitude lake in North America at 20 miles long.
 This lake was huge and it looked like it just went on and on as we drove along the shoreline.
 The Absaroka Range mountains provide a dramatic backdrop.
 Swimming was not allowed at any time due to the cold water temperature.
 However, we saw that the park offered some boat tours during the summer.

 Our first animal sighting was a herd of elk on a meadow grazing.
 We got really lucky to have our first encounter with a bison within 30 minutes of entering the park as we were driving on the road.
 Cars in front of us were at a standstill and we noticed a huge bison in the middle of the road approaching our car.
 We did manage to take a couple of pictures but forgot to videotape it in our excitement and anxiety over this big animal approaching us.
 We were quite nervous to see this animal right next to our car but the kids loved being that close to this amazing animal and won’t forget this encounter for a long time.

 We drove through Hayden Valley in the afternoon to get our first glimpse of a bison herd.
 There were plenty of bison here.
 There were a couple of lookouts and turnouts along the road.
 There was even one area where a bison and its calf meandered close enough for us to watch them eat and interact.
 We followed the rules of staying over 25 yards from wildlife.

 The kids were a little disappointed that we didn’t see bears or moose this time.
 We learned that the best time to see this would have to be summer and during dawn and dusk.
-I found this website as a guide to best viewing wildlife in the park.

 - Geyser Gazing at Yellowstone National Park